Neodiablow/awesomeconf/README.md

 the same goes for conky and wicd

+I make an extensive of MPD in the theme

 finally you might want to remove my personal binds such as the xtrlock one and the layout keyboard